19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (c) discloses a direction issued to it in contravention of subsection (4),

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1 million.

 [13/2007 wef 30/06/2007]